Considering Law School?

 Are you considering applying to or attending law school?
 Your undergraduate years are a time to explore many academic fields, perfect your learning abilities, and demonstrate expertise and experience in a particular field, usually your major.

-Advisors in Undergraduate Advising and Research are knowledgeable about all post baccalaureate programs, and we are eager to speak with you about your graduate and professional school plans, as well as any other academic planning questions you may have.
+Advisors in Academic Advising are knowledgeable about all post baccalaureate programs, and we are eager to speak with you about your graduate and professional school plans, as well as any other academic planning questions you may have.

 We offer quarterly programs and panels to assist students in making informed decisions about whether to attend law school and how to apply.
 We assist students who wish to connect with faculty of similar interests, apply for research grants and fellowships, and prepare research proposals.